MarcoMarcoaldi/bashransomvirusprotector/README.md

 ### Examples
 Obtain the:

-net blocks related to France: ./bashramsonvirusprotector.sh -c FR net blocks related to Italy and France: ./bashransomvirusprotector.sh -c FR,IT Do you want know the command to block:
+net blocks related to France: ./bashramsonvirusprotector.sh -c FR net blocks related to Italy and France: ./bashransomvirusprotector.sh -c FR,IT

+Do you want know the command to block:
-All russian IP addresses: ./bashransomvirusprotector.sh -c RU -p "iptables -I INPUT -s " -P " -j REJECT"
+All russian IP addresses: ./bashransomvirusprotector.sh -c RU -p "iptables -I INPUT -s " -P " -j REJECT" All russian and chinese IP addresses : ./bashransomvirusprotector.sh -c RU,CN -p "iptables -I INPUT -s " -P " -j REJECT"

-Create script for block all Russian IP: ./bashransomvirusprotector.sh -c RU -p "iptables -I INPUT -s " -P " -j REJECT" > script.sh
+The following command create script for block all Russian IP: ./bashransomvirusprotector.sh -c RU -p "iptables -I INPUT -s " -P " -j REJECT" > script.sh

 You will obtain a simple script that blocks all the connection coming from Russia.